 Pip is an iOS app that allows children to build things inside their phone by manipulating creatures.
 Each Pip has its own special talent and when they shake hands all sorts of magic can happen.
 Pip is a set of building blocks, each with its own tool such as photos, text, or color.
 All Pips connect to each other, allowing users to quickly build new tools.

-Myself, Peter (IDEO), and Jon (Pentagram) collaborated to design a develop the user experience of the Pip iOS app.
+Myself, Peter (IDEO), and Jon (Pentagram) collaborated to design and develop an iOS app we named Pip.
 The four stages of designing Pip: